Khushiyant/quasarpy/docs/index.rst

-..
-Quasar documentation master file, created by sphinx-quickstart on Tue Jan 30 15:08:34 2024.
+.. quasar documentation master file, created by sphinx-quickstart on Sun Mar  3 00:06:37 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Quasar's documentation!
+Welcome to quasar's documentation!
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   modules

 Indices and tables
 ==================